Amos Dolbear: Biography

 In 1899, The New England Wireless Telegraph and Telephone Company, a subsidiary of the American Wireless Telephone and Telegraph Company, purchased Dolbear's 1886 patent, and filed a suit against Marconi for infringement.
 However, in March 1901, a United States Circuit Court dismissed the suit.
 In April 1902, American Wireless petitioned Congress to extend the 1886 patent by ten years, but was unsuccessful, so it duly expired on October 4, 1903.
 In 1905, the New York Circuit Court further noted that the Dolbear patent was "inoperative, and that, even if operative, it operates by virtue of radically different electrical laws and phenomena" than the radio signaling used by Marconi.

 In 1868 Dolbear (while a professor at Bethany College) invented the electrostatic telephone.
 He also invented the opeidoscope (an instrument for visualizing vibration of sound waves, using a mirror mounted on a membrane) and a system of incandescent lighting.
 He authored several books, articles, and pamphlets, and was recognized for his contributions to science at both the Paris Exposition in 1881 and the Crystal Palace Exposition in 1882.

 In 1897, Dolbear published an article "The Cricket as a Thermometer" that noted the correlation between the ambient temperature and the rate at which crickets chirp.
-The formula expressed in that article became known as Dolbear's Law.
+The formula expressed in that article became known as Dolbear's law.

+In 1899, after the demonstration by Ernest A. Hummel of the telediagraph, an apparatus allowing the transmission of pictures by wire, Dolbear claimed to have invented such an apparatus in 1864 (Norwich Bulletin, 26 April 1899).

 He died at his home in Medford on February 23, 1910.

+In 2008, Kent Biffle of the Dallas Morning News reported receiving newspaper clippings from a local lawyer and historian on the subject of UFO sightings in Stephenville, Texas.
+Apparently in 1897, widespread newspaper reports of a cigar-shaped flying object started to circulate in the Midwest and Southwest.
+Responding to sightings previously reported in the Morning News, on April 17, 1897, one respected Erath County farmer, C.L.
+McIlhany discovered such a craft had landed on his property, and reported two human operators, a pilot and an engineer, who gave their names as "S.E.
+Tilman" and "A.E.
+Dolbear."
+The two operators performed minor repairs on their electrically powered lighter-than-air craft, then again flew away.